Sponsor Licence

 Can a startup apply for a sponsor licence?

-Yes, but it is harder.
-The Home Office looks for evidence of genuine trading activity — bank statements, HMRC registration, existing clients or contracts.
-Pre-revenue or pre-trading companies are frequently refused.
+Yes, though the bar is higher.
+The Home Office wants evidence of genuine trading: bank statements, HMRC registration, existing clients or contracts.
+Pre-revenue companies are frequently refused.

 Is the Register of Licensed Sponsors public?